Virgil-Zu/openwrt-custom-build/README.md

 # Goals

-- Compile custom versions of **OpenWrt** for `Phicomm K2P A1` and `Phicomm K2 psg1208` devices
+- Custom  compile of **OpenWrt** for `Phicomm K2P A1` and `Phicomm K2 psg1218` devices
-- Minimize changes as much as possible, keep compilation options consistent with the official version (even if the bugs in the official version are retained)，based on the official release of `config.buildinfo`
+- Minimize changes as much as possible, keep compile options consistent with the official version (even if the bugs in the official version are retained)，based on the official release of `config.buildinfo`
 - Use GitHub Actions to build OpenWrt
 - Follow https://openwrt.org/docs/guide-developer/adding_new_device